-Some of California’s strongest athletes will compete in a strongman competition this Saturday morning in Huntington Beach as part of the 15th Annual California’s Strongest Man Contest.
-Taking place in a parking lot just east of Jack’s Concession Stand at Huntington State Beach, this competition allows visitors of all ages to spectate these weightlifting feats for free, as the competitors exhibit their strength and finesse among five different lifting rounds.
-While most of the competitors represent various lifting and/or barbell clubs or organizations, the contest still allows independent athletes to compete.
-Competitors will exhibit their athletic ability in the following events:
+Some of California’s strongest athletes competed in a strongman competition this past Saturday morning in Huntington Beach as part of the 15th Annual California’s Strongest Man Contest.
+Taking place in a parking lot just east of Jack’s Concession Stand at Huntington State Beach, this competition allowed visitors of all ages to spectate these weightlifting feats for free, as the competitors exhibited their strength and finesse among five different lifting rounds.
+While most of the competitors represented various lifting and/or barbell clubs or organizations, the contest still allowed independent competitors to compete.
+Competitors exhibited their athletic ability in the following events:

 - Log clean & press: a power clean followed by a press/jerk using a log, barbell, or dumbbell

 - Keg toss: throw a weighted keg over a high bar

 - Farmer’s carry: hold onto two weights and move it over a distance